Flexible Covariate Adjustments in Regression Discontinuity Designs

-Our paper is also related in a more general way to the vast literature on two-step estimation problems with infinite-dimensional nuisance parameters \citep[e.g.,][]{andrews1994asymptotics,newey1994variance}, especially the recent strand that exploits Neyman orthogonal (or debiased) moment functions and cross-fitting \citep[e.g.,][]{belloni2017program, chernozhukov2018double}.
+Our results are also related in a more general sense to the vast literature on two-step estimation problems with infinite-dimensional nuisance parameters \citep[e.g.,][]{andrews1994asymptotics,newey1994variance}, especially the recent strand that exploits Neyman orthogonal (or debiased) moment functions and cross-fitting (e.g., Section~25.8 of \citealp{van2000asymptotic}; \citealp{belloni2017program}; \citealp{chernozhukov2018double}).
 The latter literature focuses mostly on regular (root-$n$ estimable) parameters, while our RD treatment effect is a non-regular (nonparametric) quantity.
 Some general results on non-regular estimation based on orthogonal moments are derived in~\citet{chernozhukov2019double}, and specific results for estimating conditional average treatment effects in models with unconfoundedness are given, for example, in \citet{kennedy2017nonparametric}, \citet{kennedy2020optimal} and \citet{fan2020estimation}.
 Our results are qualitatively different because, as explained above, our estimator is based on a moment function that satisfies a property that is stronger than Neyman orthogonality.